alterior-mvc/alterior/README.md

 You can use any build system you want, but the standard Typescript compiler (ie `tsc`) is recommended.
 The NPM scripts used in `@alterior/core` to build and test the core library could easily be used to build and test an Alterior application.

-You can test your app however you want as well, but there is a slick way to do it with `supertest`, `mocha`, and `mocha-typescript` from NPM.
-You can see this style of testing used in this repository (`lib/**/*.test.ts`).
-Or, supercharge your testing with Zone.js using https://github.com/rezonant/razmin (shameless plug)!

 ## Route Parameters

 Alterior inspects the parameters of controller methods to determine what values to provide.
 Firstly, parameters of type `RouteEvent` will be provided with an instance of that class which